WasatchPhotonics/PySideApp/README.md

     Update README.md, replace PySideApp with FastPM100

+    Update .travis.yml, replace pysideapp module name with fastpm100.

     Update scripts/Application_InnoSetup.iss, change MyAppName from
     PySideApp to FastPM100 and module_name pysideapp to fastpm100.
+    Generate a new UID for this application with the InnoSetup interface.

     Update scripts/py2exe_application.py, change project_name from
     PySideApp to FastPM100 and module_name pysideapp to fastpm100.